PlayeRom/flightgear-addon-logbook/README.md

 ### For FG 2020.3 and older

-This add-on includes a mechanism to save the current flight status to a separate `recovery-v5.csv` file every minute.
+This add-on includes a mechanism to save the current flight status to a separate `recovery-v5.csv` file every 30 seconds.
 If FlightGear unexpectedly closes due to an error, this file will be read on reboot and an entry from this file will be moved to the main log file.
 In this way, no flight, even aborted, should be lost.

 ### For FG 2024.1 and later

-In the newer version based on the SQLite database, the recovery mechanism writes data every minute directly to the main database, so data will be preserved even if FlightGear crashes and that data will be available for viewing during flight.
+In the newer version based on the SQLite database, the recovery mechanism writes data every 30 seconds directly to the main database, so data will be preserved even if FlightGear crashes and that data will be available for viewing during flight.

 ## Export database to CSV file